Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 A Short Review of A Study in Scarlet

-Overall A Study in Scarlet is a good story, and yet there are elements which are often perceived as being negative.
+Overall, A Study in Scarlet is a good story, but there are elements which are often perceived as being negative.

-One central criticism often raised is the fact that the reader has no way of solving the case as the story evolves; the necessary clues are just not there, and the solution only comes when Sherlock Holmes unmasks the culprit.
+One central criticism that is raised quite often is the fact that the reader has no way of solving the case as the story evolves.
+The necessary clues are not there, and the solution only comes when Sherlock Holmes unmasks the culprit.

-A second criticism comes from the fact that the solution to the problem effectively comes half way through the story, with the second half given over to a long winded flashback to help explain why the crimes have been committed.
-The flashback to a time thirty years before and on the other side of the Atlantic is not really required, or at least is not required in as much depth.
+A second criticism comes from the fact that the solution to the problem effectively comes halfway through the story, with the second half given over to a long-winded flashback to help explain why the crimes have been committed.
+The flashback to a time thirty years before and on the other side of the Atlantic is not really required, or at least not with as much depth.